UPPMAX/programming_formalisms/docs/sessions/ide/README.md

     ![VS Code is syncronizing](vs_code_click_sync_changes.png)

-Now, VS Code has syncronized the changes.
+Now, VS Code has synchronized the changes.
 Well done, now your local code matches the code in the online repository!

 ???- question "How does that look like?"